Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Related Work

 \subsection{Sewing Pattern Recovery}

 Existing works recover sewing patterns either from 3D observations such as point clouds or meshes, or from 2D images.
 For recovery from 3D input, early approaches~\cite{Hasler07,Chen15g,Sharp18,Bang21,Pietroni22} employ template fitting, surface analysis or flattening procedures to infer panel boundaries.
-More recent methods~\cite{Goto21,Korosteleva22} use learning-based models on point clouds or 3D meshes to predict panel contours and stitching information, taking advantage of the geometric detail provided by 3D data.
-Although these approaches achieve strong results, their dependence on high-quality 3D input limits their applicability in common scenarios where 3D sensors are not available or practical to use.
+More recent methods~\cite{Goto21,Korosteleva22} use learning-based models on point clouds or 3D meshes to predict panel contours and stitching information, leveraging the geometric detail provided by 3D data.

 Estimating sewing patterns from 2D images is particularly challenging because their structural elements are not directly observable. \cite{Jeong15a} predicts garment type and coarse body measurements from a single image and retrieves a sewing pattern from a predefined database.
 This retrieval-based strategy is inefficient and fails to generalize when the target pose or garment shape differs from the stored examples.
-Other approaches estimate sewing patterns by optimizing panel parameters through iterative procedures~\cite{Yang18f} or by using encoder–decoder networks~\cite{Wang18i}.
+Other approaches estimate sewing patterns by optimizing panel parameters through iterative procedures~\cite{Yang18f} or by using encoder-decoder networks~\cite{Wang18i}.
 These methods require separate templates for different garment types, which limits scalability and restricts the range of garments that can be modeled.
 More recent methods employ LMMs~\cite{Liu23i} to regress curve parameters for panel edges~\cite{Liu23j} or to predict discrete edge tokens obtained from pattern quantization~\cite{He24b,Nakayama25}.
 While these approaches benefit from the expressive power of large models and show promising results, their autoregressive prediction of edges makes them subject to accumulating errors, often producing irregular or undesired panel shapes.
 In contrast, our method models the entire panel shape through implicit fields and learns panel combinations in a structured latent space, enabling more stable and accurate sewing pattern reconstruction.